OPERATING ON THE SCENE OF A DISASTER

 This may include sheltering a patient in place or moving them to a position of additional safety.

-If presented with treating a potential terrorist or criminal involved in the incident, it is incumbent on responders to put personal feeling aside and treat them as any other patient encountered.
+If presented with treating a potential terrorist or criminal involved in the incident, it is incumbent on responders to put personal feelings aside and treat them as any other patient encountered.

 Scene Assessment and Size-up